Welcome to Budbrooke Primary School

 Year 1

-Our Autumn topic is called 'Childhood' and has a History focus.
+Our Autumn theme learning is called 'Childhood' and has a History focus.

-This project teaches children about everyday life and families today, including comparisons with childhood in the 1950s, using artefacts and a range of different sources.
+This project teaches pupils about everyday life and families today, including comparisons with childhood in the 1950s, using artefacts and a range of different sources.

 Some fanastic sites for phonics practise are: